therealmko/Domoticz_Wifi_presence_checker/README.md

     "Idx" 			-> Domoticz switch to turn on and off (mandatory) "Idx_opt"			-> Additional Domoticz switch to turn on and off (mandatory, 0 if not used)

-* Execution
+#EXECUTION
-- This script is scheduled through a crontab entry (if preferred through a wrapper script).
+* This script is scheduled through a crontab entry (if preferred through a wrapper script).
 My crontab entry for a script looks like this:
     "* * * * * /home/pi/domoticz/scripts/wifi_presence_check.sh"